 You can meditate at all times of the day, but in general the best time of day to meditate is right when you wake up, creating a daily routine of morning meditation.

 You might feel more relaxed in the evening, or have some extra time when you get home from work.
-But the problem with consistently meditating later in the day is that other activities come up, you’re too tired, or you simply forget.
+Meditation right before bed can also promote deep sleep.
+But the problem with consistently meditating later in the day is that other activities come up, you’re too tired, or you simply forget your daily meditation.

-Most of us spend a little bit of time in the morning surfing the web, checking Instagram or the news or email or Slack.
-In general, we can delay away some of these activities to make the first thing we do in our daily routine a brief morning meditation practice to help us be our best self for the rest of the day.
+Most of us spend a little bit of time in the morning every day surfing the web, checking Instagram or the news or email or Slack.
+In general, we can delay away some of these activities to make the first thing we do in our daily routine a few minutes of meditation that helps us be our best self for the rest of the day.

 With practice, morning meditation becomes a habit you don’t even think about skipping, like brushing your teeth or your first cup of coffee.

-What are the different types of guided meditation?
+What are the different types of guided meditation and mindfulness meditation?

 The benefit of guided meditation is that you can have an expert meditation teacher guide your practice.
 And you don’t have to read or memorize the steps of meditation practice.
 There are many different types of guided meditations and these are a few: